 To start taking advantage of all the perks involved with international trade in Costa Rica, we offer you a basic guide on how to start your import and export business:

-Creating a company in Costa Rica is fairly fast and simple if you have the right knowledge.
+If you want to register a company in Costa Rica, it is fairly fast and simple if you have the right knowledge.
 As opposed to other countries in Latin America, a company can be registered in a couple of hours if you are lucky and have the necessary local support.

 To incorporate your business in Costa Rica, you need to start by choosing the right legal structure for your business and administration objectives; then, you draft the company´s bylaws and sign them before a Public Notary, and then register these bylaws with the National Registry.